Karen Brancourt

 Karen Brancourt (born 15 March 1962) is an Australian former national representative and Olympic medal winning rower.

+Career

 Brancourt's senior rowing was done with the Torrens Rowing Club in South Australia.
 She won a bronze medal in the coxed four at the 1984 Summer Olympics, rowing in the two seat.
 It was Australia's first Olympic medal in women's rowing.